A Little About the History of

 Peter and Eva had seven children.
 The eldest, Mike Gudzik, was a talented mechanic and the founder of Gudzik's Garage on West Broadway in Port Jefferson (1905).
 Gudzik's Garage was Long Island's first Sunoco station, and its first Chrysler car dealer.

 Mike married Corinne Dayton, granddaughter of locally famous painter William M. Davis.
+Mike was a veteran of the U.S. Army, serving during the First World War.
 They had two children, Kenneth and Dorothy.
-Dorothy was tragically killed by a car at 6 years of age while crossing the street in front of the family business.
-Mike was a veteran of the U.S. Army, serving during the First World War.

 The Port Jefferson Echo.
 July 10, 1924 (Page 5)